brandon-levan/TripleTen-Data-Science-Projects/Sprint 09 - Machine Learning in Business/README.md

 ## Problem Statement & Task
 **Project Objective** - I work for the OilyGiant mining company, and my task is to find the best place for a new well.

 ## Libraries Used
  - `pandas` `numpy` `matplotlib` `sklearn` (`train_test_split` `LinearRegression` `mean_squared_error`)

+## Steps to Complete Project
+**_To choose a new location I will -_**

+- Collect the oil well parameters for each of the selected region: oil quality and volume of reserves
+- Build a model for predicting the volume of reserves in the new wells
+- Pick the oil wells with the highest estimated values
+- Pick the region with the highest total profit for the selected oil wells
+- Build a model that will help to pick the region with the highest profit margin
+- Analyze potential profit and risks using the Bootstrapping technique

 ## Data Description

 *Every observation in the dataset contains monthly behavior information about one user.
 The information given is as follows:*